muhh-b/simple_data_pipe/README.md

 ## Description

-This project is about scraping comments related to a given hashtag, in this case, `harcèlement`, from social media platforms.
+This project is about scraping comments related to a given hashtag, in our case, `harcèlement`, from Facebook.
 The scraped data is stored in a CSV file.
 A Flask application is then used to clean this data and apply a toxicity analysis model (Dexotify) to the comments.
 The results of the analysis are stored in a MongoDB database.
 Both the web scraping application and the Flask application are containerized using Docker.